 Net Information

-Every Tuesday at 19:00 on the 146.685 machine a weekly repeater net is held.
-All HAMs are welcome to participate.
+Every Tuesday at 19:00 on the 146.685 Repeater, a weekly repeater net is held in FM Mode.
+All HAMs are welcome and encouraged to participate.

-At times when there is an NOAA watch or warning for Scott County or nearby counties, an ARES net will be activated on the club repeater.
-If for some reason the repeater should fail we will move to the countywide simplex frequency of 147.490.
+At times when there is an NOAA watch or warning for Scott County or nearby counties, an ARES Skywarn net may be activated on the club repeater.
+All Skywarn Nets will be held in FM Mode.
+If for some reason the repeater should fail we will move to the UHF 443.625 repeater or the countywide simplex frequency of 147.490.
+See Skywarn Information below.

 Repeaters

-CHANNEL TAG CHANNEL DESCRIPTION RX FREQ RX TONE TX FREQ TX TONE MODE
+CHANNEL TAG CHANNEL DESCRIPTION RX FREQ OFFSET RX TONE TX TONE MODE

 Resources